For the media

 Do get active.

 Exercise, stretching or a brisk walk are all great ways to start the day and help boost your natural energy.
-Morning workouts, especially if done on an empty stomach, can burn up to 20 percent more body fat than during other times of the day.
+Morning workouts, especially if done on an empty stomach, can burn up to 20% more body fat than exercise performed during other times of the day.

 Although sleeping pills can help if you are having trouble with temporary insomnia, they are not recommended for long-term use.
-If you consistently have trouble falling asleep or staying asleep, talk to your doctor.
+If you consistently have trouble falling asleep or staying asleep, talk with your doctor about your concerns, and together, you can determine the best solution.

 Our weekly email brings you the latest health tips, recipes and stories.